Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

 \subsection{Asymptotically Decaying Disturbances}

 This section provides stability results for a special case of disturbances.
 Here, we assume that the plant is described by the following differential equations (instead of \eqref{f})

 where $x^p(t)$ represents the trajectory resulting from applying control $u$ and the effect of an unknown additive disturbance $\eta(t)$.
 The disturbance is bounded and asymptotically decaying; in particular, we assume the following: \begin{Assumption} The disturbance $\eta(t)$ is bounded, i.e., $||\eta_i(t)||\leq \delta_i < \infty$ for all $t \in [t_i,t_i+T]$ and all $i>0$.
-Furthermore, $\eta(t)$ is asymptotically decaying, i.e., $\delta_i \to 0$ as $i \to \infty$. \end{Assumption} Closed-loop stability under $\eta(t)$ is provided by the following theorem. \begin{Theorem}[Asymptotic Stability under Asymptotically Decaying Disturbances] For sufficiently small $t_s$, the closed-loop system under the disturbance $\eta(t)$ is asymptotically stable in the sense that \mbox{$||\overline{x}_{cl}(t)||\to 0$ as $t\to \infty$. } \end{Theorem} \begin{IEEEproof} The proof can be found in the Appendix. \end{IEEEproof} As seen in the proof, for as long as the disturbance is acting, the cost is allowed to increase, but the amount of increase is kept sufficiently bounded by iSAC.
+Furthermore, $\eta(t)$ is asymptotically decaying, i.e., $\delta_i \to 0$ as $i \to \infty$. \end{Assumption} Closed-loop stability under $\eta(t)$ is provided by the following theorem. \begin{Theorem}[Asymptotic Stability under Asymptotically Decaying Disturbances] For sufficiently small $t_s$, the closed-loop system under the disturbance $\eta(t)$ is asymptotically stable in the sense that \mbox{$||\overline{x}_{cl}(t)||\to 0$ as $t\to \infty$. } \end{Theorem} \begin{IEEEproof} The proof can be found in the Appendix. \end{IEEEproof} As seen in the proof, for as long as the disturbance is acting, the cost is allowed to increase.
 As time progresses, the disturbance attenuates and the contractive constraint becomes feasible again.